axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md

 	* Culture makes unnecessary the bureaucratic enforcing of standards.
 Culture replace rules with shared principles.
 	* A great culture yields great results.
 By providing a culture of trust, risk-taking is not judged, but instead encouraged, which yields to more engagement and exceptional results.
 * Shape the culture as early as possible, at its inception.
 Later is harder (cost of change).
-* Deliberately create a culture where the CEO can be challenged in their decisions by the employees.
+* <a name="^challenge-ceo"></a>Deliberately create a culture where the CEO can be challenged in their decisions by the employees.
 	* **Feedback needs to be immediate to be helpful.** Favour direct feedback (over delayed feedback, e.g. annual review).
 Delayed feedback can make it too late to adjust. (× [Sex Talks]({% link 0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md %}) ; [Improvise!]({% link 0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md %}#^feedback))
 ^
 # OKRs & benefits